Can you vape CBD tincture oil? (Hint: “should you” Is the better question)

 Advanced Vapers & Vaping with CBD Tinctures

-There are some who fly in the face of conventional vape wisdom by using unregulated mods, homemade hybrid coils and low vegetable glycerin DIY e-liquids.
+There are some who fly in the face of conventional vape pen wisdom by using unregulated mods, homemade hybrid coils, and low vegetable glycerin DIY e-liquids.
 Vaping with tinctures is no different.
-Some advanced vapers are confident in their ability to incorporate precise ratios of ingredients, and claim to regularly mix standard non-CBD e-liquids with tincture oils in a 10/90 or 5/95 ratio.
+Some advanced vapers are confident in their ability to incorporate precise ratios of ingredients and claim to regularly mix standard non-CBD e-liquids with tincture oils in a 10/90 or 5/95 ratio.

 However, mixing e-liquid with tincture oil is not recognized as “safe” by the large majority of the vaping community, and will not be mainstream practice anytime soon.

+Do not vape CBD tincture unless it is clearly stated on the label that it is safe to do so.
 There are certainly a number of vapers who claim to get away with it, but the risks to vaping the MCT oil in CBD tinctures are well-known in the medical and scientific community.
-Lipid pneumonia and its various symptoms can be extremely detrimental to the human system, and is simply not a risk worth taking in our opinion.
-In any case, CBD-reliant vapers in states or countries where cannabis is still illegal can always make do with mixing tinctures in tea or water for the duration of their stay.
+Lipid pneumonia and its various symptoms can be extremely detrimental to the human system and is simply not a risk worth taking in our opinion.